junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 There are still statues near some tombs, looking peaceful and tranquil, beautiful and solemn.
 Some of them are shaped like angels, others just human figures without wings.

 "These are just normal statues," the Doctor follows his gaze.
 "I tested.
-Sonic-ed and blinked, they are just normal statues.
-I think all the Weeping Angels, sorry, the infected angels of the Lord, are wiped clean."
+Sonic-ed and blinked, they don't move.
+I think all the Weeping Angels -- I mean, the infected angels of the Lord -- are wiped clean."

 "Does that mean cured or killed?"
 Dean is suddenly tense.